mmhasnat17/UIUX/README.md

 ### Issue Resolved

 Product Details: UX/UI inspired by the Ridgeline website.
-Based on the Double Diamond Structure User-Centered Design thinking, I organized and accumulated necessary
+Based on the Double Diamond Structure User-Centered Design thinking, I sketched a reference wireframe, accumulated ideal photograph assets, icons, and product texts to design the first iteration of product details page.

+* Top Nav Bar contains: Shop, Contact, About, Sign Up, LogIn Button, and Cart
+* The first and third quadrant consist of the Model image enlarged and small for scroll functionality
+* The second and fourth quadrant consist of Product Name, description, Price, Color, Size, and Add to Bag Button
+* By default, color Yellow is selected hence bold border

-Product Size XL Selected:
+Product Size XL Selected: Branch iteration of the product details page.
+Size XL is selected hence bold border

-Product Add-to-Bag Notification:

-Product Image Scroller:
+Product Add-to-Bag Notification: Iteration of Product Size XL Sected page.
+Red notification added to the cart symbol to signify something was added to bag.

+Product Image Scroller: Branch Iteration of Product Details page.
+Added functional scroll to move to next and previous image.
+In order to see this functionlality, please click restart in the bottom right.

 ### Link & Demo Walkthrough Instruction